 This is not an exhaustive list of motorcycle accident causes.
 Other causes include the sudden opening of a car door, cars changing lanes without looking, and poor weather conditions.

 Statistics show that a motorcyclist is almost 30 times more likely to die in an accident than a person in a passenger vehicle.
-Although many motorcyclists and their passengers wear a helmet, not all do.
+Although many motorcyclists and their passengers wear helmets, not all do.
 Even then, while a helmet provides some protection for the head, the rest of the body is not protected; this is especially true when we compare a motorcyclist (with or without a helmet) with a person inside of a vehicle.
 A motorcyclist will, depending on the type of impact, the speed, and other facts, lay the bike down and make impact with the ground with some part of their body, make impact with the vehicle and then the ground, or get thrown from the bike and make impact with the ground.
 It’s awful and yet clear why the injuries often sustained can be life-threatening.

 Some of the most common injuries from motorcycle accidents include: